 Perfect Messages LP: Almost three years have passed since a physical release from sample-based ambient experimentalist, and tape collagist Perfect Messages.
 In 2015 the cassette "Journal" was put forth and the time has now come for an LP.
-Several years worth of recordings, sound samples and performances have let the light into this project.
+Several years worth of recordings, sound samples, and performances have let the light into this project.
 Expect a release to coincide with Sources of Light III.

 Experiments with Film: The tremendous output from last year's residency with Foundation Obras in Portugal, left a massive impression on Manowski.
-That experience in many ways need to be exercised and further explored.
+That experience in many ways needs to be exercised and further explored.
 Equipped with a new collection of analog tools, the continuation of the Variations Series will pick up where they left off.
 This time however the formatting has shifted and the workflow will reflect abstract experiments with magnetic tape and dusty film.

 The Results of the Exhibition Áureas (Refleçcoes duma Segonha) | Part One

 Bringing together this group of talented creators, spanning several countries and disciplines was magical.
 It truly was an honor, participating in an exhibition that brought a unique vantage point to a cultural space, and one that held such deeply resonate themes of ecology, sustainability and contemporary art practices.
 The organizers of Foundation Obras were instrumental in this culmination of voices.
 Above you'll find the results of the exhibition in abbreviated fashion with a series of sounds and videos in the works to round out what perhaps was one of the most underrated art exhibitions of 2018.
 It's unfortunate that more recognized institutions (Foundation for the Contemporary Arts NYC) wasn't up for the task of supporting this outstanding representation of artists creating work in our time.
-Needless to say as we always do: we somehow problem-solve use resilience and deliver.
-Much love and respect goes out to Carolien and Ludger of Foundation Obras, the Municipality of Évora, INATEL and aritsts: Gaëlle Pelachaud, Maria Sarmento, and Matthew James Manowski for the remarkable contributions they put forth.
+Needless to say, as we always do: we somehow problem-solve use resilience and deliver.
+Much love and respect go out to Carolien and Ludger of Foundation Obras, the Municipality of Évora, INATEL, and aritsts Gaëlle Pelachaud, Maria Sarmento, and Matthew James Manowski for the remarkable contributions they put forth.

 Exhibition in Évora, Portugal 2018

 It brings me a great deal of excitement and energy to announce my participation in the Exhibition: Áureas (Refleçcoes duma Segonha).
 Hosted through the municipality of Évora, Portugal and organized by Foundation Obras this month-long piece features, French bookmaker/illustrator Gaëlle Pellachaud and Portuguese poet Maria Sarmento, and myself.
-We seek to highlight the ecological, social and (personal) themes associated with the lives the stork in the Alentejo region of Portugal.
+We seek to highlight the ecological, social and (personal) themes associated with the lives of the stork in the Alentejo region of Portugal.

 The storks of southern Portugal were a subject of research during the residency period of Gaëlle last fall.
 Documenting their patterns and habitat then reflecting these findings in a series of illustrations, Gaëlle weaves a powerful narrative about their lives.
-Maria, developed a series of poems to be read, during the opening ceremony of the exhibition, which track the stories of these profound birds, expounding on deeper emotions only found in her writing.
+Maria, developed a series of poems to be read, during the opening ceremony of the exhibition, which tracks the stories of these profound birds, expounding on deeper emotions only found in her writing.

 I've been working through a series of sound-related installation and compositional pieces to complement and add atmosphere to the entire piece.
-Text that I found on nest structures, and relational ecological aspects are being integrated into the acoustic framework.
+Text that I found on nest structures and relational ecological aspects are being integrated into the acoustic framework.

 "A nest is a structure built by certain animals to hold eggs, offspring, and, occasionally, the animal itself.
 Although nests are most closely associated with birds, members of all classes of vertebrates and some invertebrates construct nests."
 WIKI